marty90/netlytics/README.md

 You can do some operation to a Data Table using the `core.utils.transform()`.
 You can specify: (i) a SQL query to execute on the Data Frame, (ii) which categorical and numerical features to extract, and (iii) whether to normalize the feature.
 Note that categorical features are encoded in a one-hot vector, so do not provide features with high cardinality.
+The name of the table to be used in the SQL query is `netlytics`.

 The output DataFrame has an extra column called `features`, containing a list of floating numbers to be used as features to be used for machine learning algorithms.

 For example, you may run: